SUSHMITHA-GANGADHAR/sign_language_detection/README.md

-# sign_language_detection
+# sign-language-
-This project is about American sign language detection
+Detects American Sign language gestures via computer vision interprets the signs into characters enhances accessibility's and to break the barriers to the deaf community